 Graduates of the BSc Human Nutrition degree may go on to do postgraduate study, such as dietetics, or research, such as MPhil or PhD.

-Since 2011, employers such as Filton College, University of East Anglia and Nutriknowhow have recruited graduates from this course.
+Employers such as University of Nottingham, University of East Anglia, Filton College, Nutricia, Nutriknowhow and a number of Food Manufacturers have recruited graduates from this course.
 Students have also gone into roles including Nutritionist and Academic Sports Lecturer.

 What students say...